adafruit/pi_video_looper/README.md

 #### new in v1.0.1:
  - reworked for python3
- - keyboard control (quiting the player)
+ - keyboard control (quitting the player)
  - option for displaying an image instead of a blank screen between videos

 #### how to install: